No one is perfectly eco-friendly so drop the guilt and do this stuff!

 Near enough is good enough

 I am here to tell you that near enough is good enough no matter what you see people posting all over social media.
-Using your reusable shopping bags 90% of the time is a great effort.
-Only buying bottled water on the odd occasion is magnificent.
+Using your reusable shopping bags 90% of the time is a great effort and only buying bottled water on the odd occasion is magnificent.
 Using disposable (ahem) nappies when out and about or travelling is a lot better than using them all the time.
-Buying blueberries or strawberries in a recyclable plastic container is okay.
-To quote a very popular phrase amongst sustainability gurus, ‘the smallest of changes can make the biggest impact’.
+Buying blueberries or strawberries in a recyclable plastic container is okay because to quote a very popular phrase amongst eco-friendly gurus: ‘the smallest of changes can make the biggest impact’.
 And it’s true!

 Reuse and recycle

 The key is to REUSE, REUSE, REUSE and then RECYCLE when you can’t REUSE anymore!
 Use those containers to store veggies or fruit from your own garden and pass on to friends/family.
 Use all the toilet roll tubes for craft or silly games with babies and children.
 So you had to buy a bottle of water?
 You can reuse that water bottle for months before you swap it out for your reusable (I can attest to this!
 I had the same plastic water bottle at work for about 6 months; it wasn’t pretty by the end.).
 There are also a lot of quirky people on Pinterest who will tell you how to make crafty things out of plastic water bottles if you are that way inclined.